 Pharmacogenetics Clinical Consultation Service

-Dr. Cicali’s clinical practice role supports the MyRx pharmacogenetic testing service — an innovative clinical service that explains how the tiny difference in your DNA can have a huge impact on how you respond to certain medications.
+Dr. Cicali’s clinical practice role supports the UF Health Precision Medicine Program and the MyRx pharmacogenetic testing and education service – an innovative clinical service that explains how the tiny difference in your DNA can have a huge impact on how you respond to certain medications.
 Pharmacogenetic testing looks at specific genes to help predict the types of medicines and dosages that may be best for a particular patient based on their DNA.

 UF Health Outpatient Parenteral Antimicrobial Therapy Program